-As part of a programme of harmonization of industry standards, the Asia Industrial Gases Association (AIGA) has issued publication, AIGA032, Perlite Management, jointly produced by members of the International Harmonization Council and originally published by the Compressed Gases Association Inc (CGA) as P-8.3, Perlite Management.
+As part of a program of harmonization of industry standards, the Asia Industrial Gases Association (AIGA) has published AIGA 032, "Perlite Management", jointly produced by members of the International Harmonization Council and originally published by Compressed Gas Association (CGA) CGA P-8.3, "Perlite Management".

-This publication is intended as an internationally harmonized publication for the worldwide use and application by all members of Asia Industrial Gases Association (AIGA), Compressed Gas Association (CGA), European Industrial Gases Association, (EIGA), and Japan Industrial and Medical Gases Association (JIMGA).
-Each associations' technical content is identical, except for regional regulatory requirements and minor changes in formatting and spelling.
+This publication is intended as an international harmonized standard for the worldwide use and application of all members of the Asia Industrial Gases Association (AIGA), Compressed Gas Association (CGA), European Industrial Gases Association (EIGA), and Japan Industrial and Medical Gases Association (JIMGA).
+Each association's technical content is identical, except for regional regulatory requirements and minor changes in formatting and spelling.